benmvp/slides/md/2015-es6-nodevember.md

 - The main difference is:
   - Array destructuring uses an array literal pattern on the left hand side of the assignment
   - And the order in the pattern determines the assignment matching
-- The first example maps all the entries into variables
-- Second example shows how defaulting works with array destructuring
-- Third example is a real-world use case with regular expression matches
+- Focus on the third example which is a real-world use case with regular expression matches
   - Don't need to maintain the intermediate array
-- The final example shows how you can destructure an array parameter similar to what we did with object destructuring for named parameters
+- Works kind of how tuples work in Python

 /////